-Unfortunately, in Washington state, fewer than <1% of students in K-12 classrooms do.
+Unfortunately, in Washington state, fewer than <8% of students in K-12 classrooms engage in formal learning about computing.
 In higher education, very few graduate with computing degrees.
 And more often than not, the ones most likely negatively affected by computing through data and algorithmic bias, surveillance, or gentrification are the least likely to learn about computing and its impacts.
-Washington state is being transformed by computing, but too few understand how, why, and what we can do about it.
+Washington state is being transformed by computing, including artificial intelligence, but too few understand how, why, and what we can do about it.

 We are a community of advocates helping achieve this vision for our state.
 We do this by organizing information and people who are working toward this goal, preventing siloing across schools, government, and industry, but also building joyful community centered around learning and teaching computing.

-We curate informatino her for parents, current teachers, future teachers, K-12 administrators, CS faculty, Education faculty, and policymakers to learn what's happening.
+We curate information for parents, current teachers, future teachers, K-12 administrators, CS faculty, Education faculty, and policymakers to learn what's happening and how to take action.

 Want to engage?
 Learn how to connect.